 - Gradually add the evaporated milk, pouring it in slowly so that the mixture maintains a constant boil.

-- Stir the mixture regularly, scraping the sides until it reaches a soft ball stage.
-This part takes patience and could take anywhere from 20-40 minutes or longer, depending on where you live.
+- Stir the mixture regularly, scraping the sides until it reaches a very soft ball stage.
+This part takes patience and could take anywhere from 15-30 minutes, depending on where you live.
 Just test the caramel with the ice water method--drop a spoonful of hot caramel sauce into a cup of ice water and mold it with your fingers.
-When it's ready it will feel really soft but still pliable.
+When it's ready it will feel really soft but still slightly come together.
 Don't overcook it!
 Remove from heat.
 Stir in vanilla.

 - Dip Pretzel Rods in caramel.
 I use a spoon to scoop the sauce onto the pretzels and turn them as I go.
 Allow excess sauce to drip off and place the dipped pretzels on a parchment lined baking sheet.